-The Victor-Victrola Pag
+The Victor-Victrola Page

 Wood Veneers and Finishes

-When Victor introduced the Orthophonic phonographs in 1925, the old stain, shellac and varnished finishes were replaced with a blended stain and lacquer combination.
+When Victor introduced the Orthophonic phonographs in 1925, the old shellac and varnish-based finishes were replaced with a blended stain and lacquer combination.
 While this combination produced an elegant look, it did not quite match the "craftsman-like" appearance of the earlier machines.
-Some degree of cost-cutting also took place via the use of slightly thinner veneers and the use of stained maple wood trim on some models.
+Some degree of cost-cutting also took place via the use of thinner veneers and the use of stained maple wood trim on some models.
 In addition, the hand-carved details were often replaced by the use of machined legs and trim parts.

 Click to select: